materik/homebridge-yale-doorman-l3/README.md

-# Homebridge August Smart Locks Plugin
+# Homebridge Yale Doorman L3 Plugin

 This project is a homebridge plugin for August smart locks.
 A internet connected August Smart Lock is required for this plugin to work.